Sinclert/SentimentAI/README.md

   - <b>Images folder:</b> constains the images for this README.
   - <b>Stopwords folder:</b> contains lists of language specific non-relevant words to filter.

 - <b>Source folder:</b> contains the code.
-The files could be grouped into different categories depending on their responsability:
+The files could be grouped depending on their responsability:
   - <b>Classification files:</b> using Scikit-learn.
     - <i> clf_hierarchy.py</i>
     - <i> clf_node.py</i>